hackclub/hackclub/workshops/dice_rolling_workshop/README.md

   turtle.tracer(0, 0)
   turtle.update()
 ```

-The screen in cleared so we can draw new dice.
-Add the tracer and update functions.
-These make it so the dice we will draw are fully drawn at the same time, instead of the screen refreshing after every draw call.
-Basically, without these statements, the dice would draw VERY slow.
+- First, we clear the screen so that we can draw new dice.
+- Then, we add turtle's `tracer()` and `update()` functions.
+These make it so that the dice we draw are fully drawn at the time time, instead of the screen refreshing after every draw call.
+Basically, without these statements, the dice would draw VERY slowly.

 ```py
 def reroll():